PeterGabaldon/Fortigate.VPN-SSL.Honeypot/README.md

 - [x] Detect deliberately exfiltrated credentials
 - [ ] Check credentials in LDAP and raise High Alert
 - [ ] Report summary with LLM (OpenRouter)
+- [ ] In some cases, _jq_ may fail if so many credentials are to parse
 - [ ] ...

 Any ideas and PRs are welcome!